simongarisch/qtstyles/README.md

 # qtstyles
-## What is it?
-A collection of Qt Style Sheets accompanied by useful classes.
-Two ways to change your Qt application style sheet:
+A collection of Qt Style Sheets accompanied by useful classes. **Two ways** to change your Qt application style sheet:

-* With the StylePicker class...
+1. With the **StylePicker** class...

 View available styles with:
 ```python